-Sugar’s market entry coincided with the success of color cosmetics and make-up artists like James Charles, Jeffree Star, and Kandee Johnson in social media.
+SUGAR’s market entry coincided with the success of color cosmetics and make-up artists like James Charles, Jeffree Star, and Kandee Johnson in social media.
 India is one of the world’s fastest-growing cosmetics markets and is projected to stand at $20 billion by 2025.
-With a 25% CAGR, Sugar would not have been able to choose a better time.
+With a 25% CAGR, SUGAR is a 5-year-old brand with 2500+ retail outlets would not have been able to choose a better time.

 The company’s success mantra is based on delivering value and investing in business areas that allow them to deliver value.
 Singh explained how a tremendous amount of time the company spends fine-tuning the performance of every product.

 For example, foreign brands have glamorous celebrities as their ambassadors for the global brand.
 But SUGAR doesn’t believe in spreading the ‘ideal beauty’ image by roping in ambassadors.
 The brand focuses instead on promotions leveraging the insights provided by end-users.
 This is not only an economic marketing tactic but an ethical and moral one as well.